 Master of Science (MS)

 Thomas D. Bunch

 A reliable technique for obtaining late prophase, prometaphase and greater numbers of metaphase chromosomes is presented.
 The increased number of mitoses and high resolution chromosomes were obtained using a modification of the typical three-day blood culture technique in which the cell cycle was temporarily blocked at the G1-s border with methotrexate.
 A high resolution G-band idiogram is presented using a system similar to the standardization of human chromosomes.
 The use of this technique and system of nomenclature will facilitate routine analyses of horse chromosomes and provide a basis for the identification and recording of chromosome aberrations in this species.
 C-bands and NORs of the domestic horse are also described.

 C-bands, NORs and high resolution G-bands of control horses were compared with those of horses affected with Hereditary Multiple Exostosis.
 No differences were found on NORs, C- and G-bands between control and exostosis horses.

 Maciulis, Alma, "Detailed Description and Nomenclature of High Resolution G-Banded Horse Chromosomes and Cytogenetic Analysis of Hereditary Multiple Exostosis in Horses" (1984).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4157.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .